CaseyClarke/Obsidian-Files/STAT 252/Homework Assignments/STAT 252 - Assignment 1 - Brain Size of Mammals.md

   > ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXct7TfaRbUsW6ZggL4AZQiZBSOeheUcYsTDZ8J-pI7ciAQuSFzsNr87pPridYMN83YMv56oi2gWt3qeWgSIMhC2lqYbhgj0DxIeVpFFTvssiDDqUg3FvglLzv7ecMdYxGmi1O8PHQ?key=_VwyLlKMddU95SYPlK_KuEQP)

-- Since the points on both plots stay roughly close to the line we can assume the data is roughly normal, it seems as if the lower values are less normal and more extreme though.
+- Since the points on both plots __do not__ stay roughly close to the line we can assume the data __is not__ roughly normal.

 (d)

 - The assumptions are as follows,
-	- Normality - We can assume normality as we have a large sample and from part (c)
+	- Normality - This is violated as shown in part (c)
 	- Random sampling - We __do not__ have random sampling
 	- Independence - We can assume the data is independent from the study design
 	- Equal variances - We can assume equal variances as $\frac{max(S_1, S_2)}{min(S_1,S_2)} = \frac{61.691}{30.767} < 2$